 Clean a Cooktop and Oven Seasonally

 If the cooktop has metal drip pans or grids over gas burners, they can stand up to a heavy scrubbing and should be cleaned monthly.
-You'll get the best results if you allow the drip pans to soak in a solution of degreaser and hot water for about 30 minutes before scrubbing with steel wool or a stiff brush.
+You'll get the best results if you allow the drip pans to soak in a solution of degreaser and hot water for about 30 minutes before scrubbing with a stiff-bristled scrub brush and a paste of baking soda and water if needed.

 Easy Weekly Microwave Cleaning